-The operational corporate structure is shown in the graphic in the chapter "Board of Directors" of this Corporate Governance report and under note 3 to the "Consolidated financial statements" in the Financial Reporting section.
+The Company's business is managed on a divisional basis and the organizational group structure corresponds to these reported segments, which consist of the Flow Equipment division (renamed in 2021 from Pumps Equipment), the Services division (renamed in 2021 from Rotating Equipment Services) and the Chemtech division.
+The operational corporate structure is shown under note 3 to the "consolidated financial statements" in the financial reporting section.
 Sulzer Ltd is the only Sulzer company listed on a stock exchange.
 It is based in Winterthur, Switzerland.
 Its shares are listed and traded on the SIX Swiss Exchange in Zurich (Securities No. 3838891/ISIN CH0038388911).
-On December 31, 2020, the market capitalization of all outstanding registered shares was CHF 3'150'122'569.
-Information on the subsidiaries included in the consolidation can be found under note 36 to the "Consolidated financial statements".
+On September 20, 2021, the shareholders of Sulzer Ltd approved during an extraordinary meeting of shareholders the spin-off of the Applicator Systems division, which was the fourth division in the organizational group structure, and which was renamed medmix.
+The spin-off was effectuated by way of a symmetrical demerger pursuant to art.
+29 lit. b in conjunction with art.
+31 para.
+2 lit. a of the Swiss Federal Merger Act dated October 3, 2003, without any changes to Sulzer Ltd's share capital.
+Each shareholder of Sulzer Ltd received one share in medmix Ltd for each share in Sulzer Ltd held at the time of the demerger. medmix shares are traded on SIX Swiss Exchange since September 30, 2021.
+On December 31, 2021, the market capitalization of all outstanding registered shares of Sulzer Ltd. was CHF 3'078'473'945.
+Information on the subsidiaries included in the consolidation can be found under note 36 to the "consolidated financial statements".
 The list comprises all consolidated direct subsidiaries of Sulzer Ltd as well as all further consolidated subsidiaries.